jwiegley/johnwiegley/drafts/drafts.md

 # Text

+The sun rises and sets, it moves through the Zodiac, it shines on clear days and it is hidden by clouds.
+Whatever the conditions of the Earth happen to be, determines how we see the sun on that day.
+Meanwhile, the sun has never moved, never changed, never shined either more or less brightly.

+# Text

 Yes, it’s a constant challenge to me, to appreciate the merits of this world in its role of hollowing us out and refining us, sharpening our vision and purifying our heart, to such a degree that when the Divine finally appears